RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 You have now completed the guide.

+To review the guide, use the links across the top of each page.
+You do not have to answer the quizzes again.

+To reset the guide and answer the quizzes again, click here: <a href='#' onclick="Persist.reset()">Reset</a>

 This guide has only been a brief introduction to SFT.
 Further information about it is widely available.

 Here is some further reading: